Future developments in Singapore: Sungei Buloh Nature Park Network

 Announced on 19 August 2020, the upcoming Sungei Buloh Nature Park Network will become Singapore's second nature park network when completed.
 The nature park covers an area of more than 400 hectare and consists of the existing Sungei Buloh Wetland Reserve and Kranji Marshes, the upcoming Mandai Mangrove and Mudflat and Lim Chu Kang Nature Park, and other smaller nature areas.

 The 72.8 hectare Mandai Mangrove and Mudflat, formerly out of bounds to the public, will be refurbished with basic amenities such as a nature trail, bicycle racks, and bird hides for public access.
 Once completed, the nature park will be Singapore's third largest nature park after Chestnut and Dairy Farm Nature Parks.
 Featuring coastal trails and bird hides for bird observation, the Mandai Mangrove and Mudflat is expected to be opened in phases from 2028.

 The 18 hectare Lim Chu Kang Nature Park, formerly the Western Extension, will be linked up with the Lim Chu Kang mangroves and feature outdoor play areas.
 The century-old Cashin House at the edge of the shore will also be reconstructed for educational purposes with new facilities such as an exhibition space, seminar rooms, and a seaview terrace.
 The adjoining pier will also be refurbished.

 The entire network, boasting more than 15 km of nature trails, will be connected to the Round-Island-Route.

-Intergenerational Community Hub in Bedok North

-Set to be developed on the site of the former Kampong Chai Chee Community Centre, the new community hub will house facilities such as a communal kitchen for home-based businesses, therapy cat centre, community garden, multi-purpose hall, community podcast recording studio, and a co-working space.

-Jointly developed by the People's Association and City Sprouts, construction is expected to be completed by the end of 2025.